zakarynichols/zaknicholsdev/README.md

 const readThisFirst = {
   greetings: "Hi there! 👋",
   myNameIs: "Zak Nichols",
+  occupation: "Software Developer",
-  usually: "Building applications with JavaScript, in particular, React ⚛️",
+  usually: "Building web applications with JavaScript, in particular, React ⚛️",
-  currently: "Using React, Ionic, and Capacitor to write iOS and Android apps.", };
+  currently: "Using React, Ionic, and Capacitor to write iOS and Android apps."
+};
 ```